Creating and Running a Zend Framework (Laminas) Project in ServBay

 variable from the controller and display it:php<h1><?php echo $this->message; ?></h1>

-Open your web browser and visit the domain you configured in ServBay, such as https://servbay-zend-test.local
+Open your browser and visit the domain you configured in ServBay, for example, https://servbay-zend-test.local

 .

-If everything is set up correctly, you should see a page displaying Hello ServBay!
+If everything is configured correctly, you'll see the page showing Hello ServBay!

 .
-This confirms your Zend Framework project is running successfully in ServBay.
+This confirms that your Zend Framework project is up and running in ServBay.

 Database and Cache Integration Examples

-ServBay provides various database and caching services.
-The following examples illustrate how to connect and use Memcached, Redis, MySQL, and PostgreSQL in a Zend Framework project.
+ServBay offers various database and cache services.
+Below are examples of using Memcached, Redis, MySQL, and PostgreSQL in a Zend Framework project.

-Important: The following database and cache examples are standalone demos.
-In real-world projects, you’ll typically choose one database and one or more cache services as needed, and manage connections via dependency injection, etc. Make sure the relevant packages (e.g., MySQL, PostgreSQL, Memcached, Redis) are started in ServBay before running these examples.
+Important: The following database and cache demos are standalone examples.
+In real projects, you will usually select one database and one or more caching services as needed, and manage connections using dependency injection.
+To run these examples, ensure the relevant services (MySQL, PostgreSQL, Memcached, Redis) are started in ServBay.

 Database Interaction Example - Creating a Table

-Let's start by demonstrating how to interact with a database using the Laminas DB component, including creating a simple table.
-This code snippet shows how to define and run a table creation operation manually, rather than using the full Laminas Migrations tool.
+Let's demonstrate interacting with a database using the Laminas DB component, including creating a simple table.
+The code sample shows how to manually define and execute a table creation operation, instead of using the full Laminas Migrations tool.

-In your project root directory, use Composer to install the Laminas DB component:
+In your project root, run Composer to install Laminas DB:

 bashcomposer require laminas/laminas-db

-Before running the database examples, manually create a database named
+Before running the demo, manually create a database called

 servbay_zend_app